giongto35/cloud-morph/README.md

 Demo Diablo [cloudmorph.io](http://cloudmorph.io/) hosted by CloudMorph : https://www.youtube.com/watch?v=fkOpOQ-HwFY

 ## Goal
-Unlike **[CloudRetro](https://github.com/giongto35/cloud-game)**, a Completed Cloud Gaming solution on Retro Game hosted on dedicated cloud infrastructure, CloudMorph generalizes the system to bring any offline Window application to a cloud mesh network.
+Unlike **[CloudRetro](https://github.com/giongto35/cloud-game)**, a Completed Cloud Gaming solution on Retro Game hosted on dedicated cloud infrastructure, CloudMorph generalizes the system to bring any offline Windows application to a cloud mesh network.
 The deployment is simplified with a concise tech-stack and codebase.
 The goal is to create a distributed cloud application system when anyone can contribute their offline application on the platform, and other people can consume it.

 ## Usecases